nickchomey/ddev-wordpress/README.md

 ## DDEV-Wordpress
-This ddev add-on both simplifies getting started with a WordPress project in DDEV, as well as adds some crucial functionality that addresses fundamental shortcomings with WordPress in a development environment.
+This ddev add-on both simplifies getting started with a WordPress project in DDEV, as well as adds some crucial functionality that addresses fundamental shortcomings with WordPress in a development environment - namely with regards to accessing it via a non-production URL.

 ## Challenges of running WordPress in DDEV
 ### Different Database credentials